ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 Now that DNS is configured, you can deploy and configure the vCenter Server Appliance.
 To deploy the appliance, follow these steps:

-1. Remote desktop to the virtual/cloud server and open the vSphere Client.
+1. Remote desktop to the virtual server and open the vSphere Client.
 2. Connect to a management host and select **File, Deploy OVF Template**.
 3. Follow the wizard to complete the deployment.